farabiabdelwahe/capacitor-apple-intelligence/README.md

   messages: [
     {
       role: "system",
-      content: "You are a helpful travel assistant specializing in packing lists."
+      content: "You are a helpful assistant that organizes tasks."
     },
     {
       role: "user",
-      content: "Suggest essential items for a week-long beach vacation" }
+      content: "Create a list of tasks for planning a project" }
   ],
   response_format: {